-State accreditation process should not hinder the school in identifying and pursuing its mission.
-However the process does require several legal standards that all schools must satisfy, including the state assessments and information reporting.
+The state accreditation process must not hinder a non-public school in defining and pursuing its mission.
+However, the process does require several legal standards that all schools must satisfy, including the state assessments and information reporting.

-Any school, whether a public school or a non-public school, seeking accreditationby the Indiana State Board of Education must meet the same set of requirements: compliance with legal standards, completion of a school improvement plan, and review of student achievement indicators.
-It was established by statute more than 18 years ago and since that time the procedures and process have undergone modifications by the Indiana State Board of Education.
-There have been recent modifications to offer more flexibility to schools and make the process less cumbersome and more prescriptive.
-Non-public schools are able to use their own evaluation model and process if those models are approved in advance by the Indiana State Board of Education.
-The approved models are listed on the Indiana Department of Education website.
+Any school, whether a public school or a non-public school, seeking accreditation by the Indiana Department of Education must meet the same set of requirements: compliance with legal standards, completion of a school improvement plan, and review of student achievement indicators.
+It was established by statute more than 18 years ago, and since that time the procedures and process have undergone modifications by the Indiana State Board of Education.
+Non-public schools are able to use their own evaluation model and process if those models are approved in advance by the Indiana Department of Education.

 The Freeway School Program is an alternative to regular accreditation.
 This program allows a school to contract with the State Board of Education to achieve high levels of student achievement, attendance, and graduation rate.
-The program offers greater flexibility for schools to determine the curricula and staffing needs through relief from some state regulations.
+The program offers greater flexibility for schools to determine the curricula and staffing needs by waiving some state regulations.

-INPEA will continue to work with IDOE representatives to ensure that state accreditation reporting processes, both regular and freeway, are not overly burdensome to non-public schools, especially smaller schools with limited administrative personnel resources.
-We also recommend the review and revision of the Recognition Status to recognize other DOE approved accrediting agencies with some type of reciprocity.
+INPEA will continue to work with IDOE representatives to ensure that state accreditation reporting processes, both traditional and Freeway, are not overly burdensome to non-public schools, especially smaller schools with limited administrative personnel resources.

 Indiana Non-Public Education Association Board of Directors